Playful Kiss: Main characters

 She is considered to be Baek Seung-jo's female equivalent.
 She is smart, good-looking and good at tennis like Seung-jo.
 She takes an interest in him at college, but decides to give up on him when Seung-jo and Ha-ni get married.
-She later shows interest for Kwang Kyung-soo, the tennis club's vice-president.
+She later shows interest in Kwang Kyung-soo, the tennis club's vice-president.